stratum-mining/stratumprotocol.org/src/index.md

     value: config_1
     visualSrc: /assets/config-a.svg
     mobileVisualSrc: /assets/mobile-diagram.svg
     textContent: Before Stratum V2, transaction sets were selected by pools.
-With a complete SV2 configuration they’re selected by individual miners, making the network more censorship-resistant.
-In this configuration, miners run SV2 firmware, connecting to the SV2 proxy server through standard channels where connections are aggregated through a group channel.
+With this SV2 configuration they’re selected by individual miners, making the network more censorship-resistant.
+Miners run SV2 firmware, connecting to the SV2 proxy server through standard channels where connections are aggregated through a group channel.
 Miners can pick their transactions locally and negotiate them with an SV2 pool.
   - name: Config A-1
     value: config_2
     visualSrc: /assets/config-a1.svg
     mobileVisualSrc: /assets/mobile-diagram.svg
-    textContent: In this configuration, miners run SV2 firmware, connecting to the SV2 proxy server where connections are aggregated through an extended channel.
-Miners can pick their transactions locally and negotiate them with an SV2 pool.
+    textContent: In this configuration, miners run SV2 firmware, connecting to the SV2 proxy server where connections are aggregated into an extended channel.
+Miners pick their transactions locally and negotiate them with an SV2 pool.
   - name: Config B
     value: config_3
     visualSrc: /assets/config-b.svg